Thiago-spart/dreamred-challenger/README.md

-# ForecastThi 😉
+# Dreamred challenger 😉

 ## About

-A weather webapp to follow your city's forecast.
+A Search app to find github repositories.

 ## Screenshots